UniversalDependencies/docs/_hy/feat/Voice.md

 Prototypically, the subject of the verb is the doer of the action (agent), the object is affected by the action (patient).

 All active participles are tagged `Voice=Act`.
-By default, the finite forms, ininitives and gerunds of non-reflexive and non-reciprocal verbs are also labeled `Voice=Act`, except for the cases when they are labeled `Voice=Pass` and `Voice=Mid`, see below.
+By default, the finite and non-finite forms of non-reflexive and non-reciprocal verbs are also labeled `Voice=Act`, except for the cases when they are labeled `Voice=Pass` and `Voice=Mid`, see below.

-Note, that causative suffixes _-ացն, -եցն, -ցն&nbsp;_ is used for transtivization of middle voice verbs.
+Note, that aorist stem markers _-աց(ն/ր), -եց(ն/ր)&nbsp;_ (homonymous with the causative infixes) is used for transtivization of middle voice verbs.
 This verbs will have also `Voice=Act` (see below).

 #### Examples